cognitedata/function-action/README.md

 2. `function_folder`: Parent folder of for the function's code.
 3. `cdf_deployment_credentials`: The API-key that will be used to deploy the function.
 It must have the following CDF capabilities: `Files:READ`, `Files:WRITE`, `Functions:READ`, `Functions:WRITE`.
 You can scope the files-access to a dataset (see 'data_set_external_id')`).
 4. `cdf_runtime_credentials`: The API-key that the function will use when running "inside" of Cognite Functions.
 It must have the CDF capabilities required to run your code.
-Example: if your code has to read assets, and write to timeseries, it will need `Assets:READ` and `TimeSeries:Write`.
+Example: if your code has to read assets, and write to timeseries, it will need `Assets:READ` and `TimeSeries:WRITE`.

 #### Optional
 1. `common_folder`:  The path to the folder containing code that is shared between all functions.
 Defaults to `common/`.
 More information below.